Universities Australia

 Universities Australia (formerly the Australian Vice-Chancellors' Committee) is an organisation founded in Sydney in May 1920, which attempts to advance higher education through voluntary, cooperative and coordinated action.
 After being based for a time in both Sydney and Melbourne, its offices relocated to Canberra in 1966.
 It is a private company whose members are Australia's 39 universities.
 The universities are represented by their vice-chancellors.

-The current chair of Universities Australia is La Trobe University Vice-Chancellor and President, Professor John Dewar AO.
-Its CEO is Ms Catriona Jackson.
+The current chair of Universities Australia is University of South Australia Vice-Chancellor and President, Professor David Lloyd.
+Its CEO is Mr Luke Sheehy.

 Transition from the AVCC

 In September 2006, the AVCC announced an overhaul of the organization following a review by consultant David Phillips, Director of PhillipsKPA.
 The AVCC was to change its name to Universities Australia and restructure to become a peak industry body.
 All universities were to be eligible for membership of Universities Australia, and would be represented by the CEOs.
 In October, the committee decided the current President, Deputy President and Board of Directors would leave their current positions by June 2007, and the CEO would leave the position on 31 December 2006.